dx-ted-emea/azure-tessel/labs/service-bus-queues/README.md

 ### Part 1 - Create Service Bus Namespace and Queue, get the authentication credentials
 #### Part 1.1 - Create Service Bus Namespace and Queue
 The very first thing you will have to do when working with Service Bus is to create a namespace.
+Go to the [Azure Managment Portal](https://manage.windowsazure.com/@gwraoa.onmicrosoft.com), in the bottom left corner click the "+NEW" button.
+Select "APP SERVICES" -> "SERVICE BUS" -> "QUEUE" -> "CUSTOME CREATE".